thomasmarsh/SDK/docs/FiftyThreeSDK-QuickStart.md

 ##FiftyThree SDK Quick Start Guide##

 ### Requirements ###

+This SDK requires the following:

-1) This SDK requires iOS7 or above.
+1) iOS7 or above.
 We use a number of newer CoreBluetooth APIs.
 You can check at run time and not use ```FTPenManager``` if you're on iOS6.1 or below.

 2) Bluetooth Low Energy (BTLE) Compatible hardware.
-BTLE isn't supported on the iPad 2 or iPhone 4 and earlier.
+BTLE isn't supported on the iPad 2, iPhone 4 and earlier.

 ### Quick Start ###
 1)	Add FiftyThreeSdk.framework to your xcode project, ensure you're linking against libc++, CoreBluetooth, CoreGraphics, and QuartzCore.
 Add ```-ObjC``` flag to "Other Linker Flags" build settings.